 The answer, ultimately, will be different for each business.
 It’ll depend on the services they provide, the nature of the client relationships, the territories they operate in etc.

 To give firms a helping hand, HMRC has produced a set of guidance notes, which outline six Guiding Principles, which will look familiar to any businesses which have to operate anti-money laundering controls.
-These are:

 - Proportionality of risk-based prevention procedures